AlyssaNichols/invoicer-solo-project-EDA/README.md

 ### Acknowledgement

 Thanks to [Emerging Digital Academy](http://www.emergingacademy.org) who equipped and helped me to make this application a reality.
 It will be something that I implement in my small business and I hope to keep developing to make a customer-facing application as well.
+Also, a huge thanks to my cohort mates, we all leaned on each other and helped each other through these projects and I'm grateful to have gone through this process with you.

 ### Support